CarlosKnoll/warframe-tracker/README.md

 # warframe-tracker
-Tool to assist with tracking warframe arcanes.
+Tool to assist with tracking warframe arcanes and prime items.

 ### What it does?
 1. It fetches as much information as possible from the public available [API](https://raw.githubusercontent.com/WFCD/warframe-items/master/data/json/Arcanes.json).